 Using estrogen-alone may increase your chances of getting strokes or blood clots.
 Using estrogens with progestins may increase your chances of getting heart attacks, strokes, breast cancer, or blood clots.

-You and your healthcare provider should talk regularly about whether you still need treatment with PREMARIN® (conjugated estrogens) Vaginal Cream.
+Estrogens should be used at the lowest dose possible, only for as long as needed.
+You and your healthcare provider should talk regularly about whether you still need treatment.

 Common side effects include headache, pelvic pain, breast pain, vaginal bleeding and vaginitis.

-Each gram contains 0.625 mg of conjugated estrogens, USP.
+Each gram contains 0.625 mg conjugated estrogens, USP.